lamsal-de/vue-element-in-view/README.md

 # vue-element-in-view

-Vue3 plugin to trigger a function when an element enters the vue
+Vue3 plugin to trigger a function when an element enters the view.
+Lazily initializes IntersectionObserver instances per used threshold.

 Features:
 - configurable threshold per directive
-- won't throw an error when used in SSR build, e.g. when used with vite-ssg
+- won't throw an error when used in SSR build, e.g. when used with vite-ssg, if configured.

+## Install

+`yarn install @lamsal-de/vue-element-in-view`

+`pnpm add @lamsal-de/vue-element-in-view`

+`npm install @lamsal-de/vue-element-in-view`

 ## Usage